docopt/docopt.R/README.md

 `docopt` helps you to:

-- define an interface for your command-line app, and
+- define an interface for your command-line application, and
 - automatically generate a parser for it.

 For more information see [docopt.org](http://docopt.org)